xoidlabs/xoid/docs/recipes/nested-state.md

 title: Working with nested state
 ---

-**xoid** makes it easier to work with nested states.
+**xoid** makes it easier to work with nested state.
 Redux and React are both based on immutable updates.
-One of the most significant by-products of immutable updates is the excessive usage of the spread operator to copy objects and arrays.
 Immutability is great, but it can easily "reduce" developer experience.
-(See what I did here? 🤣)
+(See? 🤣) One of the most significant by-products of immutable updates is the excessive usage of the spread operator to copy objects and arrays.

 Here's a typical nested state update that you can stumble into in a React component or a Redux reducer.